ujr/guides/drafts/Generalities.md

   [Amazon](https://www.amazon.com/dp/0201633612) and
   [Wikipedia](https://en.wikipedia.org/wiki/Design_Patterns).

+- Eric Evans,
+  *Domain-Driven Design: Tackling Complexitx in the Heart of Software*, Addison-Wesley, 2004.

 - [Python Logging HOWTO](https://docs.python.org/3/howto/logging.html).
   If unfamiliar with logging, read this for a general appreciation of logging; all common logging libraries use similar concepts